 There are a lot of terms that we have to describe various kinds of exterior domestic spaces.
 As "outdoor living" is becoming increasing popular in Colorado if not around the county, I find that my clients are often using different terms for same space.
 Is that place where the picnic table is going to go the terrace or the patio?
 Is it a deck or a balcony?
 So, with some images of projects I have designed, here goes:

-patio: attached or detached, hard-paved, on the ground and of the earth
+patio: attached or detached, hard-paved, ON THE GROUND and of the earth

-veranda: attached to the house, roofed porch
+veranda: attached to the house, a roofed porch

 porch: attached to the house, covered or open, can be enclosed

 To be frank I am not really sure what is the difference between a porch and a veranda.
 Maybe porch implies entry in a way a veranda does not.
 A veranda sounds more expensive.

 balcony: attached to the house, covered or open (a juliette balcony is just the door opening with no standing space projecting outward)